witnet/documentation/smart-contracts/witnet-data-feeds/price-feeds-registry.md

 {% hint style="danger" %}
 As Solidity does not support `float` types, all prices are provided as `int256` values, with a fixed number of decimals digits.

-For instance, if the BTC/USD price is $41,847.762289, the `WitnetPriceRouter`contract, will give `41847762289` for the currency pair identified as `"Price-BTC/USD-6"`.
+For instance, if the BTC/USD price is $41,847.762289, the Price Router contract will give `41847762289` for the currency pair identified as `"Price-BTC/USD-6"`.
 {% endhint %}

 ...refer to Triggering Conditions...